NextCenturyCorporation/MCS/TASK_LIST.md

 #### Retrieval - Containers

+Summary:

+Container Retrieval tasks require a common-sense understanding of containment.
+You must find the soccer ball, which may or may not be hidden inside a container (use OpenObject to open a closed container), and then use PickupObject on the ball to pick it up.

 Details:

 - You start in a room containing many objects, including furniture and toys.
 Your goal is to find and pick up the soccer ball, located somewhere in the room.